-For more information about the SOAP/JMS protocol, see Building a JMS Client in WebLogic Workshop Help.
-For more information about the JMS Event Generator, see Event Generators in Managing WebLogic Integration Solutions.
+For more information about the SOAP/JMS protocol, see Workshop For WebLogic Platform Programmer's Guide.
+For more information about the JMS Event Generator, see Event Generators in Using The WebLogic Integration Administration Console.

-- A pool of message-driven beans bound to an error JMS queue This is used for dispatching exception elements in process definition. - A pool of stateless session beans for each stateless process - A pool of entity beans for each stateful process
+- A pool of message-driven beans bound to an error JMS queue This is used for dispatching exception elements in process definition. - A pool of stateless session beans for each stateless process

+• A pool of entity beans for each stateful process

-The following figure shows the components in a process web application.
+Figure 1-2 shows the components in a process web application.